CodeCrusader10110/py-flowchart/README.md

 # py-flowchart
-A Python flowchart generator project levereging the CSV import feature of Draw.io
+A Python flowchart generator project leveraging the CSV import feature of Draw.io